ahmedhosni803/flutter_paymob/README.md

 > or
 > Create your own
 > if you want to create different iFrames or integrations
+> Alternatively, you can create your own instance:

 ```dart
 final FlutterPaymob flutterPaymob = FlutterPaymob();
   flutterPaymob.initialize(